 When I bought my first house, I found a stack of Teen People magazines within my boxes of books and papers.
 As I flipped through these old issues, I realized that each of these teenagers was now as old as I was.
 In some cases, they were even older!
 As a librarian, I knew most of these kids would have a digital footprint, and I wondered how many I could find.
 Were they buying their first homes?
 Were they married?
 How many were working, or had children?
 Were they happy?

-My podcast answers these questions—and more—revealing a portrait of the Millennial and Gen X experience in America today.
+My podcast answers these questions—and more—revealing a portrait of the Millennial and Gen X experience.